nsoft/jesterj/code/ingest/licenses/README.txt

 notify us at once so we can remove it.
 Note that in cases of Dual Licensing the chosen license is listed below.

-In the table below, the type on the right is the name of the sib directory holding the respective license, and required notifications for each library.
+In the table below, the type on the right is the name of the sub-directory holding the respective license, and required notifications for each library.

 ********************************************************************************